Genetic High Cholesterol

 - Eat at least seven cups of vegetables each day.

 - Fast intermittently.
-Fasting lowers your insulin, which in turn converts to cholesterol.
+Fasting lowers your Fat Storing Hormone, which in turn converts to cholesterol.

 - Go on a low cholesterol diet.

 See how these could really help your body lower your cholesterol, even though you have faulty LDL receptors on your liver?

 The world is full of medical experts ready to prescribe you statin drugs and convince you you’re headed for an early death because you’ve got genetic high cholesterol.

 But as you can see, having genetic high cholesterol isn’t as definitive as one plus one equals two when it comes to the future of your health.

 If you want to live your life free from fear that your genetics have doomed you, you’ve got to be open to the idea that you’re going to be just fine.

 After reading this post, you’re equipped with the information you need to reassure you that you can live a long healthy life.
 Faulty LDL receptors be damned.